JonathanRReed/Neuro-Glow/README.md

 # NeuroGlow

-NeuroGlow is made for fun, as a lightweight, interactive desktop visualization tool for neural activity, built with Python, moderngl, and imgui.
+NeuroGlow is made for fun, as a lightweight, interactive desktop visualization tool for neural activity, built with Python, moderngl.
 Its not meant to be serious or scientific just a fun toy & project.

 ## Features